Taylor County Warrant Search

 The Taylor County Sheriff’s Office is responsible for making arrests in the county.
 When an individual is arrested, they are taken to the Taylor County Jail, where they will be booked and processed.
 This process includes collecting personal information such as the individual’s name, address, and date of birth and conducting a criminal history check.

 Once the booking process is complete, the individual may be released on bail or held in custody until their next court appearance.
-In some cases, the individual may be transferred to another facility if they cannot post bail or are considered a danger to the community.
+Sometimes, the individual may be transferred to another facility if they cannot post bail or are considered a danger to the community.

 Public Records in Taylor County